 - 4 semesters (2 years)

-- part-time (required attendance: Mondays all day and Wednesday evenings)
+- Combinable with part-time job (required attendance: Mondays all day and Wednesday evenings)

 - Language of instruction: English